Sotkamo: Economy

 Beside tourism, mining is important for the economy of Sotkamo.
 One of the largest nickel deposits in Europe is located in Talvivaara where the Talvivaara Mining Company started its operation in late 2008.
+In 2015, after several phases, the mining operations were sold to Terrafame.
+Sotkamo Silver, listed in the Nasdaq Helsinki stock exchange, mines silver in Sotkamo.
 Also Mondo Minerals mines talc in Lahnaslampi.

+Politics

+Results of the 2023 Finnish parliamentary election in Sotkamo: